marieval/100DaysOfCode/README.md

 ### Day 119 - 13.12.2018 (Thu)
 **Today´s Progress:** I continued working with the _MySQL database_ using sql-queries (now my previous knowledge from the SQL courses and workshops are great!).
 I started the section about _Sequelize_ at the Node.js course.

+### Day 120 - 14.12.2018 (Fri)
+**Today´s Progress:** I continued with _Sequelize_: how to connect Sequelize with MySQL, how to create new table through Sequelize, use the table...

+**Thoughts:** I think I´m doing only small progress, I´m learning and improving so slowly!
+I wish I had more time to learn and code!!! :-/